megfan/React_Quiz/README.md

 # ReactQuiz
-A multiple choice quiz with React about react made as a final project at CodersLab course.
+A multiple choice quiz with React about react made as a final project at CodersLab bootcamp.